Kale Microgreen Nutrition: Every Bite Packed with Vitamins

 Kale is a leafy, green, cruciferous vegetable that belongs to the Brassicaceae family, as do cabbage, broccoli, cauliflower, Brussels sprouts, and bok choy.

-Kale microgreens are the young plants that emerge from the seeds before they develop into full-grown, mature plants.
+Kale microgreens are young plants that emerge from the seeds before they develop into full-grown, mature plants.

 They have small leaves compared to mature kale, which has large, flat, or curly leaves and a strong central stem.